IArchi/py-photobooth-simple/readme.md

 ![Print screen](doc/print.png)

 ## Cameras
-The application is compatible with piCamera, DSLR and CV2 devices.
+The application is compatible with piCamera module 3 (or Arducam OV64A40), DSLR and CV2 devices.
 By default, it will try to use the best available quality:
  - If piCamera is connected, it will be used for preview ;
  - If DSLR is connected, it will be used for capture ;